Quansight-Labs/pytest-run-parallel/README.md

        adding support for Python 3.14 to a library that already runs tests under pytest-run-parallel on Python 3.13 or older.
-    - `--mark-hypothesis-as-unsafe` to always skip runing tests that use [hypothesis](https://github.com/hypothesisworks/hypothesis).
+    - `--mark-hypothesis-as-unsafe` to always skip running tests that use [hypothesis](https://github.com/hypothesisworks/hypothesis).
       While newer version of Hypothesis are thread-safe, and versions which are not are automatically skipped by `pytest-run-parallel`,